A Council of AI Advisors—Turning a Mixture of Experts into Your Personal AI Advisory Board

 When the President needs advice, he has his Cabinet, his Council of Economic Advisors, the Joint Chiefs, and so on (I wouldn’t be surprised to learn there’s an advisory council to identify advisory councils).
 Similarly, CEO’s have boards they can go to for advice or to brainstorm ideas.
-A reliable, available council of advisors is a valuable resource that most of us don’t have access to.
+A reliable, available council of advisors is a valuable resource that most of us don’t always have access to.
 Sure, we can talk to our friends or whomever happens to be available but that’s not quite the same.

 How Can AI Help?

-An article in MIT Technology Review1 finds that popular uses for AI are brainstorming and asking for advice.
+An article in MIT Technology Review finds that popular uses for AI are brainstorming and asking for advice.
 That’s only a start: AI provides a powerful opportunity to create your own personal council of advisors.
 An AI can be trained, or prompted, to mimic a human expert in a variety of fields.
 Not unlike a real expert, an AI never gets tired of showing off its knowledge.
 Although a set of AI models may not replace a council of human advisors, for those of us who don’t have access to such a council, AI can provide a reasonable alternative—provided it’s used appropriately.

 Although we call AI “artificial intelligence,” a more accurate term might be “imitation intelligence.”
 AI Large Language Models (LLMs) are designed to mimic human behaviors, and they are very good at it.
-However, there’s no there there.
+However, there’s actually nothing there.
 No matter how human-like their behavior, LLMs are just very sophisticated computer programs and prompting is really programming with natural language.
 An AI LLM has no awareness and no context other than what you provide when you write a prompt—LLMs are probability engines that do an extremely good job of choosing the most likely response from a given set of options.

 The prompt you give to an AI LLM determines the range of possible options it will use to generate its responses.
 The larger the set of options, the more generic the response; thus, a generic prompt yields a generic response.
 A more focused prompt usually yields a more focused result.
 Of course, an AI can also yield a nonsensical or hallucinatory result and figuring out when that’s happening isn’t always that easy: one lawyer famously got into trouble when he failed to notice that the AI he was using for his research included references to non-existent court decisions.